EntySec/EntySec-Blog/_posts/2026-01-05-http-reverse-shell.md

 ## 3. Deep Dive into the Code

 Each stage of the shell corresponds to a specific set of syscalls and memory operations.
-There is no abstraction layer—every byte matters.
+There is no abstraction layer — every byte matters.

 ### Stage A: The Connection